seattleflu/infra/README.md

 Now test that Ansible can login by issuing an ad-hoc ping:

-    ansible backoffice --user ubuntu --module-name ping
+    ansible development -m ping -i inventory/development -u ubuntu

-This specifies the *backoffice* host group, which will be found in the default inventory (*hosts/development*).
+This specifies the *development* host group, which will be found in the default inventory (*inventory*, which is a yaml file).
 You should see green text saying something like:

-    backoffice.multipass | SUCCESS => {
+    development | SUCCESS => {
+        "ansible_facts": {
+            "discovered_interpreter_python": "/usr/bin/python3"
+        },
+        "changed": false,
-        "ping": "pong",
+        "ping": "pong"
     }

-If Ansible cannot login and you recieve a message like:

-    backoffice.multipass | UNREACHABLE! => {
-        "msg": "Failed to connect to the host via ssh: ssh: Could not resolve hostname backoffice.multipass: nodename nor servname provided, or not known", …
-    }

-Then you should try running

-    multipass info backoffice

-and use the IPv4 address printed out in lieu of the hostname provided in *hosts/development*

 For other troubleshooting, you can get a shell on your new instance at any point
 with: